 Patrick Barker is a PhD student in history.
 His research focuses on slavery, community formation, race, and un-free labor in the Southern Caribbean and North-east South America after the Haitian Revolution.
 He has related interests in the history of capitalism, political economy, and race relations in Atlantic World.
 He received his BA (Honours) in Politics and Modern History from the University of Manchester and an MA in Atlantic History from Florida International University.
 He also currently serves as co-coordinator for Yale’s Center for Historical Enquiry in the Social Sciences.

-Blanca Begert is a Master of Environmental Science candidate at the Yale School of Forestry and Environmental Studies.
+Blanca Begert is a Master of ESchool of the Environment.
 Her academic interests include applied forest ecology and the social dimensions of natural resource management.
 Her MESc research examines local forest use in and around the Alto Mayo Protected Forest in Peruvian Amazonia, with a focus on how local practices and priorities are represented in forest management.

 Fernando Bracaccini is an Argentinean doctoral student (J.S.D.) at Yale Law School, where he earned his LL.M. degree in 2018 while he was a Fulbright Scholar.
 Fernando’s academic interests include the intersections of political theory and the philosophy of criminal law.
 His J.S.D. dissertation tackles the problem of the justification of state punishment in contexts where political and moral disagreements are pervasive by revisiting the question of the permissibility of punishment from the perspective of deliberative democracy.
 Multicultural contexts, as the Latin American, are characterized by the existence of strong disagreements between people regarding cultural norms, values, and conceptions of the good—this is recognized, for example, in the Bolivian Constitution which defines Bolivia as a pluri-national and multicultural state.
 Conventional theories of punishment fail on justifying punishment in these contexts because of their dependency on strong political and moral agreements within citizens—the sort of homogeneity they presuppose is often absent in actual societies.
 Fernando’s research explores the implications of this problem and aims at providing a justification of punishment relying in the theory of deliberative democracy, which focuses in democratic procedures rather than in values.
 The outcomes of this research may have practical implications for thinking the requirements of criminal liability—especially in contexts of strong cultural diversity, and for designing participatory and deliberative processes of criminal law reform.